 Start by downloading Termux, a good command line program for Android.

-Then, install mapillary_tools according to Linux custom installation instructions on the mapillary_tools readme (mapillary_tools/README.md at master · mapillary/mapillary_tools · GitHub).
+Then, install mapillary_tools according to Linux custom installation instructions on the mapillary_tools readme (mapillary_tools/README.md at main · mapillary/mapillary_tools · GitHub).
 However, because Python 2 is no longer supported, the “pip” command seen in the readme will not work.

 Use the command…